Early Decision Program

 To be considered an Early Decision candidate, your application must be complete and processed by the Office of Admissions and Financial Aid by December 1, 2015.
 Accordingly, in order to make sure your application is complete by the December 1 deadline, it would be in your best interest to submit your application by November 15, 2015 if you are applying through LSAC.
 The October LSAT administration is the last acceptable score for consideration as an Early Decision candidate.
 Candidates will be notified of their admissions decision by the end of December or early January.

-An on-campus interview is mandatory for Early Decision candidates.
-Off-campus interviews are not accepted.
-Your interview must be completed by November 15 to be considered for Early Decision.
-You are encouraged to sign-up for your interview as soon as possible to ensure that there are appointments available, as all on-campus interview appointment slots are available on a first-come, first-served basis.
+An interview is mandatory for all Early Decision candidates.
+Information about the Fall 2015 interviewing program will be available on or about September 15th.
+You are encouraged to sign up for your interview or submit your application as soon as possible to ensure that there are appointments available.
+All admissions interviews are available on a first-come, first-served basis.

-You must sign and return the Early Decision Certification (Supplemental Application) with your Application for Admission directly to the Office of Admissions and Financial Aid.
-Your Early Decision Certification will not be transmitted by Credential Assembly Service.
-You will be notified of the Admissions Committee's decision by the end of December.
+You must sign and return the Early Decision Certification (pdf) directly to the Office of Admissions and Financial Aid.
+Your Early Decision Certification will not be transmitted by the Credential Assembly Service.